seqan/seqan/manual/source/Tutorial/Graphs.rst

 	.. includefrags:: core/demos/tutorial/graph/graph_algo_scc.cpp
 	   :fragment: vertex-map

-	To iterate through the graph in depth-first-search ordering we have to define an dox:`Container#Iterator` with the specialization :dox:`DfsPreorderIterator`.
+	To iterate through the graph in depth-first-search ordering we have to define an :dox:`Container#Iterator` with the specialization :dox:`DfsPreorderIterator`.

 	The vertex descriptor of the first vertex is ``0`` and we choose this vertex as a starting point for the depth-first-search through our graph ``g`` with the iterator ``dfsIt``: